Retropaint/skelform_user_docs/src/psd.md

 # PSD Rigging

-SkelForm supports importing and extracing Photoshop Document (PSD) files.
-The file is expected to have a specific structure, which will then be used to form a rig.
+SkelForm supports importing Photoshop Document (PSD) files to turn into an armature.
+To do this, a specific structure is needed.

 ## Table of Contents